gurtner-it/I14Y-EPR-METADATA/readme.md

 - **Step 2** (concept upload) must succeed before Step 3 (codelist upload)
 - **Step 4** can only be performed after successful upload
 - **Step 5** provides final verification and is mandatory for production
+- The `-n` flag in Step 1 creates completely new concepts; without it, new versions of existing concepts are created

 ## Limitations:
 - Locked concepts can only be deleted via I14Y official support